 Kayseri Dumplings (Mantı) Festival took place on 26th of October 2019, Saturday with the participation of hundreds of guests.The festival hosted various activities all day long.

-The 11th International Hrant Dink Award is presented with a special ceremony on Hrant Dink's birthday on Sunday 15th of September.
+The 16th International Hrant Dink Award is presented with a special ceremony on Hrant Dink's birthday on Sunday September 15th.
 Follow the award ceremony live here.

 The 11th International Hrant Dink Award was presented to the laureates on Hrant Dink's birthday on Saturday 15th of September.
 The laureates are Nebahat Akkoç from Turkey and Agnes Kharshiing from India.